Support product variants

 - Variant deep link handling: A variant can be linked to directly, so you should ensure that the product information is updated for the "selected" variant when a variant is referenced in a product link.

-- Variant selectors: You should build at least one variant selector to allow customers to easily browse the available variants of a product.
-Selecting a variant should update the product information.
+- Variant selectors: You should build a variant selector to allow customers to easily browse the available variants of a product.
+Selecting a variant should update the page with variant-specific information.

 You might want to add these components to a section that can be included in a JSON product template, or a Liquid product template.